 Conservation Status: Least Concern

 The Sally Lightfoot Crab is a very easy species to tick off your Galapagos wildlife list.
 They are visible on any Galapagos beach shoreline, usually hanging out close to black lava rocks with tidal pools.
+They are rather timid creatures, often scurrying off when humans approach, but thanks to their bright coloring they are easy to spot even when hiding in between tight cracks in the rocks.

 Sally lightfoot crabs are active all year round at the Galapagos islands.
 They have no defined breeding season, mating often and continuously throughout the year.